benjaminkalk/docker-magento/README.md

 - `bin/root`: Run any CLI command as root without going into the bash prompt.
 Ex `bin/root apt-get install nano`
 - `bin/rootnotty`: Run any CLI command as root with no TTY.
 Ex `bin/rootnotty chown -R app:app /var/www/html`
 - `bin/setup`: Existing script but was customized to fit Data Solutions developer use cases and driven by `env/install.env` configuration
+- `bin/setup-integration-tests`: Use it to create/update the configuration files required to run integration tests.
+It copies them to the container.
 - `bin/setup-grunt`: Install and configure Grunt JavaScript task runner to compile .less files
 - `bin/setup-pwa-studio`: (BETA) Install PWA Studio (requires NodeJS and Yarn to be installed on the host machine).
 Pass in your base site domain, otherwise the default `magento2.test` will be used.
 Ex: `bin/setup-pwa-studio magento2.test`
 - `bin/setup-composer-auth`: Setup authentication credentials for Composer.